hansen7/Lifelong-Learning/Online Materials and Notes/Oreilly_Natural Language Processing with Python/readme.md

-The material I used here is basically the Oreilly Textbook(syntax in python 2) and the [online resources](http://www.nltk.org/book/)(syntax in python3).
+The material I used here is basically the [online resources](http://www.nltk.org/book/)(syntax in python3), it is the open source and updated version of the Oreilly published book, *Natural Language Processing with Python*.